RAYCORE INSULATED ROOF PANEL INSTALLATION

 Metal Roof Application

-When using a metal roofing it may be possible to apply the metal roofing directly to the properly taped and sealed RAYCORE roof panels without requiring additional sheathing or battens.
+When using a metal roofing it may be possible to apply the metal roofing directly to the sheathing over properly taped and sealed RAYCORE roof panels without requiring additional battens.
 Roofing manufacturer and code official approval is required.
-Ice and water shield must be installed on top of the panels and your builder should ensure a water/moisture proof seal.
+Ice and water shield must be installed on top of the sheathing and your builder should ensure a water/moisture proof seal.
 Finish roof in a conventional and code approved manner.
 Check with the roofing material manufacturer, your roofing specialist, your engineer/architect and local code officials for approval and proper application of roofing materials.

 Best Practices: Ice and water shield should be installed on top of the panels and builder should ensure a water/moisture proof seal.